-Clay Center, Clay, Kansas – Colleen Berg, a man who identifies as a woman, has a record of violent criminality that spans over three decades.
+Clay Center, Kansas, US – Colleen Berg, a man who identifies as a woman, has a record of violent criminality that spans over three decades.
 On January 24, 2019, Mr. Berg was sentenced to 16 months in prison after threatening to kill his two transgender housemates during what Mr. Berg’s attorney characterized as “an argument over a bath.”

 Mr. Berg had served prison time on an attempted murder charge from 1988 to 2010, after attacking an individual with a steel pipe.